Australian Government Linked Data Working Group: Activities

 The Group both conducts informal advice on Linked Data matters to interested members of Australian government and provides technical expertise for information requests such as the recent Data Availability and Use inquiry (see the Group's Submission 46).
 The Group regularly attends Australian conferences and workshops in the areas of eLearning and data, for example the eResearch Australasia Conference series where they presented on "collaborating across agencies to work together on systems, vocabularies, ontologies and datasets".

-The group also operates some Linked Data systems, such as a Persistent URI service (see the Group's description of the system and governance), and assists Australian government with Linked Data asset publication.
-Registers of Linked Data assets published with assistance from the group are visible online at:
+The group also operates some Linked Data systems, such as a Persistent URI service, and assists Australian government with Linked Data asset publication.